Integration of immigrants is a joint effort

 The following actors are responsible for promoting the integration of immigrants in their own administrative branches:

-• Ministry of Education and Culture,
+• Ministry of Education and Culture

-• Ministry of Social Affairs and Health,
+• Ministry of Social Affairs and Health

-• Ministry of Justice,
+• Ministry of Justice

-• Ministry for Foreign Affairs,
+• Ministry for Foreign Affairs

-• Finnish Immigration Service,
+• Finnish Immigration Service

-• Finnish National Board of Education,
+• Finnish National Agency for Education

-• Advisory Board for Ethnic Relations (ETNO) and
+• Advisory Board for Ethnic Relations (ETNO)

-• Non-Discrimination Ombudsman.
+• Office of the Non-Discrimination Ombudsman.

 Municipalities are responsible for integration of immigrants at local level